LordThiouk/sodav-monitor/docs/TESTING_STRATEGY.md

 3. **High Coverage**: Aim for >90% code coverage for critical components
 4. **Clear Test Structure**: Tests are organized by component and functionality
 5. **Maintainable Tests**: Tests are kept focused and easy to understand
+6. **Real-World Scenarios**: Include tests with realistic audio samples and use cases

 ## Component Testing Structure
 Each component has its own test directory with the following structure: